Table of Contents

 Activities To Avoid or Change:

-This is even worse.
+This position is even worse.
 Look at his SCM stand out.
-Its not just that he has pulled his head forward, which engages both of SCMs, he also turned his head to make one of them much shorter and stronger.
+It’s not just that he has pulled his head forward, which engages both SCMs; he also turned his head to make one much shorter and stronger.

 If you do not have a topical patch, get some ice and do the stretches below.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or not responding to these simple suggestions.